Interbay, Seattle: History

 It appears that the valley between Magnolia and Queen Anne was carved out during the Vashon Stade of the Fraser glaciation (roughly 14,000–17,000 years ago), A thin layer of sand throughout the area may date from a tsunami following an earthquake along the Seattle Fault Zone about 1,000 years ago.

 Although Interbay fell within the traditional geographic range of the Duwamish, early ethnographers did not record contact-era or earlier Native American villages in the area.
 Nonetheless, University of Washington ethnologist T. T. Waterman lists several native place names at or near Smith Cove and Salmon Bay.

 The Denny Party saw Interbay's development potential when they explored the area in 1852, but chose to settle farther south.
 Their settlement became the core of Seattle.
-Meanwhile, most of Interbay came to be owned by Ohio-born physician and poet Henry A. Smith (1830–1915), after whom Smith's Cove is now named.
+Meanwhile, most of Interbay came to be owned by Erasmus M. Smithers (1830–1905), later the founder of Renton, and Ohio-born physician and poet Henry A. Smith (1830–1915), after whom Smith's Cove is now named.
 Smith and his wife, mother, and sister began with a claim on Salmon Bay near the present-day Ballard, and steadily acquired more land, extending their holdings south through Interbay to Smith Cove.
 In particular, the Smiths bought when so many other were selling during the 1855–56 Indian War (see Battle of Seattle).

 Smith established a settlement known as Boulevard roughly halfway between Smith Cove and Salmon Bay, along a street he called Grand Boulevard (present-day West Dravus Street).
 He farmed, practiced medicine, and wrote.
 His most famous piece of writing, published in the 1880s, purported to be an English-language rendering of Chief Seattle's speech on the occasion of an 1854 treaty conference; there is question about the authenticity of the translation.

 In 1884 the Seattle, Lake Shore and Eastern Railway (SLSER) purchased all but 50 acre of Smith's 9600 acre in Interbay and built a north–south rail line through the area.
 The train stopped on Grand Boulevard near Gilman and Thorndyke Avenues, spurring further commercial development and the rise of a blue-collar village.
 In 1891, Seattle annexed Magnolia and Interbay, including Boulevard.
 By 1894, the post office name had been changed from "Boulevard" to "Interbay", the name that has continued to this day.